-Since March 2017, Angola is part to the 1958 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards, but is not a party to ICSID.
+Angola is party to the 1958 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards but is not party to the ICSID Convention.

 13.3 Is there any special difficulty (whether as a matter of law or practice) in litigating, or seeking to enforce judgments or awards, against Government authorities or State organs (including any immunity)?